A Recipe for Reimagining Mainstream Veganism

 9. Foster a shared commitment to growth with those around you

 This article presents only a snapshot of all the complex issues that intersect with veganism.
 Commit to learning more and taking action from there.
 As Reign writes, “ignoring systemic barriers to healthcare, housing, and other factors & using shame towards BIPOC communities for their cultural relationships to food is racist.”
 Work with your networks to continue engaging with capitalism, racism, colonization, and the other oppressions that are intrinsically linked to veganism.

 It’s only through consciously organizing and co-creating community that the veganism movement can begin to truly work to transform our food systems to be more sustainable and ethical.

-Keneisha Charles (they/she) is a Black queer non-binary activist, storyteller, poet, and musician dedicated to co-creating a liberatory future.
-They currently study Social Work at Ryerson University and live on the ancestral lands of the Anishinaabe, Mississaugas, and Haudenosaunee in what’s commonly known as Toronto.
+Keneisha Charles (they/them) is a Black queer non-binary activist, storyteller, poet, and musician dedicated to co-creating a liberatory future.
+They currently live on the ancestral lands of the Anishinaabe, Mississaugas, and Haudenosaunee in what’s commonly known as Toronto.